quanpham0805/cs246e-notes/README.md

 ## Todo:
 - [ ] Introduced new `problem_2` and as a result, we need to move all the old files except p1 + 1.
 Need to update those as we go (header and footer for each file).
-- [ ] Introduced new `problem_26` and as a result, we need to move all the old files from old 26 onwards + 2.
+- [ ] Introduced new `problem_26` and as a result, we need to move all the old files from old 26 onwards + 1.
+Need to update those as we go (header and footer for each file).
+- [ ] - [ ] Introduced new `problem_28` and as a result, we need to move all the old files from old 28 onwards + 1.
 Need to update those as we go (header and footer for each file).